stellar-sites/sca/pages/employment/README.md

 ## Music Teacher <Badge text="(Part Time)" />

 ::: details Show Details
-  Shrewsbury Christian is accepting applications from candidates for a Part-Time Music Teacher for the 2018-19 school year.
+  Shrewsbury Christian is accepting applications from candidates for a Part-Time Music Teacher for the {{ $page.current_year }} school year.
 Candidates must possess a strong personal faith in Christ, as evidenced by their lifestyle; a desire to teach Music in a classroom setting to Kindergarten through 8th grade; a desire to organize and implement two school music programs per school year; a desire to develop in each child a lifelong love of music; and a dedicated and enthusiastic love for training and educating children.

   A Bachelor's degree or teaching experience is required.